AdaCore/learn/courses/advanced-ada/chapters/limited_types.rst

     end P;

-In Ada 95, constructor functions (that is, functions that create new objects and return them) are not allowed for limited types.
-Ada 2005 allows fully-general constructor functions.
-Given the above, clients can
+Prior to Ada 2005, constructor functions (that is, functions that create new objects and return them) were not allowed for limited types.
+Since Ada 2005, fully-general constructor functions are allowed.
+Given the above, clients can say:
-say:

 .. code:: ada run_button